SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 cost-push inflation.
 The recession is then already baked-in and the inflation pressure eases as lower income households get crushed.
 Then again, too late, the central bank takes their foot off the gas pedal and lowers the interest rate, which accelerates the recession.
 (Note: the central bankers *think* they have their foot on the brake peddle, and they do not realize it's the gas peddle.)
+Although by this time it has little impact, since in a recession it is a relief to the poor and lowest wage earners to see low interest rates, and the decline of unearned income for the bond holders is nothing great to cry about.

 It is all a bit perverse and backwards you see.
 There is no good reason why the monetarist policies will work as advertised (there are some bad reasons,